jts307/MazeProject1/DESIGN.md

 - Execute from the command line as show in the User Interface
 - Parse the command line by their flags (-n/d/h) and store the information in variables
 - Validate the parameters (may call on another function to do this).
-    - -n n Avatars: must be an integer, and less than a set value
+    - -n n Avatars: must be an integer 1-10 inclusive
-    - -d Difficulty: must be an integer greater than 0 and less than 10
+    - -d Difficulty: must be an integer 0-9 inclusive
     - -h Hostname: must be (char *) to flume.cs.dartmouth.edu
 - Send the `AM_INIT` message to the server at the `AM_SERVER_PORT`
     - Use `htonl()` to construct a message in mask the bits of the message in a way that the server can read them.
 In the message, specify: